arkadiko-dao/arkadiko/docs/grant.md

 - I will work with a designer who can improve UI & UX
 - Until a production-ready Oracle is available, I will have to build out a mechanism that reliably updates the price feed oracle through a simple cron job

 A functional v0.1 can be tested at https://github.com/philipdesmedt/arkadiko-dao.
 It requires running mocknet.
-A demo video can be seen here: TODO
+A demo video can be seen here: https://www.loom.com/share/1100b5f51b8945d6b62100b774d77b23

 ### Success Metrics